Chain-of-Thought Reasoning Improves Context-Aware Translation with Large Language Models: Evaluation Data and Metrics

-For the translation task, we provide the LLM with the two EN source sentences, as well as the FR translation of the context sentence, and ask it to translate the second EN sentence (again, possibly outputting reasoning before it).
+\textbf{For the translation task}, we provide the LLM with the two EN source sentences, as well as the FR translation of the context sentence, and ask it to translate the second EN sentence (possibly outputting reasoning).
 We parse the output to isolate the translation, and score it by comparing it to the correct translation using four metrics: BLEU, chrF, BERTscore and COMET.
-The first two capture surface-level overlap, while BERTScore and COMET assess semantic adequacy and fluency using embeddings.
+The first two capture surface-level overlap, while BERTScore and COMET assess semantic similarity using embeddings.
 All metrics are computed using their official Python implementations available via the \texttt{sacrebleu}\footnote{\url{https://github.com/mjpost/sacrebleu}}, \texttt{bert-score}\footnote{\url{https://github.com/Tiiiger/bert_score}}, and \texttt{unbabel-comet}\footnote{\url{https://github.com/Unbabel/COMET}} packages.
 BLEU and chrF are calculated with the default configurations of \texttt{sacrebleu}.
-BERTScore is computed using the default multilingual model \texttt{bert-base-multilingual-cased}, with the language parameter set to French (\texttt{lang='fr'}).
-COMET uses the \texttt{Unbabel/wmt22-comet-da} model trained on human-annotated translations, which was shown to correlate strongly with human judgments in previous MT evaluation studies.
+BERTScore is computed using the default multilingual model (\texttt{bert-base-multilingual-cased}) and the language parameter set to French (\texttt{lang='fr'}).
+COMET uses the \texttt{Unbabel/wmt22-comet-da} model trained on human-annotated translations, which was shown to correlate strongly with human judgments.
+Given the high density of pronouns, we believe that scoring the entire sentence with frequently-used global metrics is a better solution than comparing pronouns with the APT metric \citep{miculicich-2017-validation}.